 Service to the community is an important part of the LP2 mission.
-The Fridays@3 and Diversity lecture series feature well-known speakers on topics of current interest and these presentations are open to the public.
-Among our multi-generational activities are a voter registration project for college students and conversation partners with students for whom English is a second language.
-A virtual learning program serves a group of homebound seniors.
+The Fridays@1 and Diversity lecture series feature well-known speakers on topics of current interest and these presentations are open to the public.
+Our multi-generational activities have included a voter registration project for college students and conversation partners with students for whom English is a second language.
 The Our Stage of Life Committee sponsors annual workshops, open to the public, on topics related to aging.

 LP2 at The Graduate Center